Saur0o0n/PIDKiln/README.md

 - Most of the documentation you can find on [PIDKiln github page](https://github.com/Saur0o0n/pidkiln) - so please use it
 - Some less formal updates information and step by step instructions will be on [my webpage](https://adrian.siemieniak.net/portal/tag/PIDKiln/)

+## Some future ideas

+- Perhaps to add the power meter
+- Online firmware flashing